astropy/astropy/docs/units/quantity.rst

-For convenience, the `~astropy.units.quantity.Quantity.si` and `~astropy.units.quantity.Quantity.cgs` attributes can be used to convert the |quantity| to base S.I. or c.g.s units:
+For convenience, the `~astropy.units.quantity.Quantity.si` and `~astropy.units.quantity.Quantity.cgs` attributes can be used to convert the |Quantity| to base SI or CGS units:

     >>> q = 2.4 * u.m / u.s
     >>> q.si  # doctest: +FLOAT_CMP